haiphucnguyen/mycollab2/mycollab-app-community/src/main/installer-resources/README.md

 * Form display badly when the field shows long text
 * Can not export pdf report at the first time
 * File management is more stable
+* Re-invite user does not update the latest user information

 Version 5.2.9
 -----------------------------